The Bullitt County History Museum

 Mrs. Ted Lesch was appointed to head the local 1954 Heart Fund Drive for the Kentucky Heart Association.

-1924 - 90 Years Ago.
+1924 - 100 Years Ago.

 The Shepherdsville High School girls’ basketball team defeated the Louisville Girls High School team recently, 18 to 9, the game being played on a large city floor.
 The following young ladies played on the local team: Misses Martha Hill, Johnnie Summers, Kathryn Nusz, Elizabeth Pittman, Bertha Feathers, Beulah Barrall and Iva Elliott.

 Tom Taylor of Lebanon Junction was tried for bootlegging before a panel of women jurors, and after considerable debate the ladies could not decide, being split 3-3.
 Tom was tried a second time, this time with a jury of men, who likely knew him better.
 This time he was given a $200 fine and sentenced to 50 days in jail.
-Reckon he will prefer a female jury next time.
+Reckon he would prefer a female jury next time.

-Copyright 2014 by Charles Hartley, Shepherdsville KY.
+Copyright 2024 by Charles Hartley, Shepherdsville KY.
 All rights are reserved.
 No part of the content of this page may be included in any format in any place without the written permission of the copyright holder.